solita/solita.github.com/_posts/2016-09-15-Real-time-deployment.md

 This is all fine and good, and while some organizations have not already embraced and mastered the CD, others are already front-running the mainstream hype train.
 Continous Delivery certainly requires certain discipline and professional conduct from the developers to succeed, but it certainly doesn't require inhuman abilities and intelligence.
-The tools and "DevOps companies" like [Heroku](https://www.heroku.com/) make it easy to get aboard the hype train now.
+The "DevOps companies" like [Heroku](https://www.heroku.com/) make it easy to get aboard the hype train now.

 ![All aboard the hype train](/img/real-time-deployment/hypetrain.png)